Binding (linguistics): Some basic examples and questions

 These sentences illustrate some aspects of the distribution of reflexive and personal pronouns.
 In the first pair of sentences, the reflexive pronoun must appear for the indicated reading to be possible.
 In the second pair, the personal pronoun must appear for the indicated reading to be possible.
 The third pair shows that at times a personal pronoun must follow its antecedent, and the fourth pair further illustrates the same point, although the acceptability judgement is not as robust.
 Based on such data, one sees that reflexive and personal pronouns differ in their distribution and that linear order (of a pronoun in relation to its antecedent or postcedent) is a factor influencing where at least some pronouns can appear.
 A theory of binding should be capable of predicting and explaining the differences in distribution seen in sentences like these.
 It should be able to answer questions like: What explains where a reflexive pronoun must appear as opposed to a personal pronoun?
 When does linear order play a role in determining where pronouns can appear?
 What other factor (or factors) beyond linear order help predict where pronouns can appear?

 Binding domains

 The following three subsections consider the binding domains that are relevant for the distribution of pronouns and nouns in English.
 The discussion follows the outline provided by the traditional binding theory (see below), which divides nominals into three basic categories: reflexive and reciprocal pronouns, personal pronouns, and nouns (common and proper).
+(Note: The three-way division between reflexive and reciprocal pronouns, personal pronouns, and nouns is discussed, for instance, in Carnie (2013:147ff.).
+Note, however, that the terminology varies depending on the author.)